dorjeduck/mostring/README.md

 SpeedUp: 4055.269
 ```

-## Contribute Your Implementations
+## Contribute Your Implementation

 Calling all Mojo wizards, we’re looking for your magic!
-Contribute your implementations to this repository to help advance the community insights into efficient string concatenation in Mojo.
+Contribute your String related implementation to this repository to help advance the community insights into efficient string concatenation in Mojo.
 PRs most welcome 🔥

 ## License